Be8-Systems/be8-engine/README.md

 # be8-engine
-Be8 uses a Elliptic Curve Diffie-Hellman 384 bit prime curve encryption.
+Be8 uses a Elliptic Curve Diffie-Hellman 384 bit prime curve encryption to ensure safe e2ee communications.

 ## usage
 The constructer takes one parameter the accID.